Ford’s Organizational Structure Characteristics

 Ford Motor Company’s organizational structure is based on business needs in varying market conditions around the world.
 A company structure or business structure defines the configuration of organizational components and their system of interaction.
 In Ford’s case, the organizational structure relates to the global automotive industry’s condition.
 The international scope of the company’s operations also determines the key organizational structure components needed to withstand competition and market risks, and to achieve the strategic goals based on Ford’s mission statement and vision statement.
 In this regard, Ford’s position as one of the biggest automobile manufacturers is an indication of its organizational structure’s effectiveness in supporting the firm for continuing business growth and high performance.

-Ford Motor Company’s organizational structure is divided according to regional markets.
+Ford’s organizational structure is divided according to regional markets.
 Other characteristics of this corporate structure are based on the global scope and nature of the car manufacturing business.
 The appropriateness of this company structure facilitates effective and efficient operations, which reinforce innovation processes and the other competitive advantages enumerated in the SWOT analysis of Ford.
-These competitive advantages support the company’s operations against other firms, like General Motors, Tesla, and Toyota.
+These competitive advantages support the company’s operations against other firms, like General Motors, Tesla, BMW, and Toyota.
 Thus, Ford’s business structure reflects an organizational design that enables competencies for effective operations in the global automobile market.

-Features of Ford Motor Company’s Organizational Structure
+Features of Ford’s Organizational Structure

 1. Corporate hierarchy

-2. Regional geographical divisions
+2. Regional geographical divisions for regional automotive markets

 3. Global function-based groups